 - A series of walks that take you through areas where you are immersed in the untouched and traditional areas of the Amalfi Coast, with many centuries of history that reveal itself to you as we pass through at a pace allowing you to appreciate the smaller details

 - We make sure your energy levels are maintained in a series of characteristic locations, from lunch on homemade cheese and proscuitto in a rustic farmhouse, to the best pasticceria on the Amalfi Coast

-- Complete the famous 'Walk of the Gods'
+- Complete the famous Amalfi Coast 'Walk of the Gods'

-- A visit to Pompeii and as this is guided by an archaeologist, it is interesting even to those who may have been there before
+- A visit to Pompeii guided by an archaeologist makes it interesting even to those who may have been there before

-- This walking tour is a balance between the more active side – the walks – along with enjoying the cuisine and visiting interesting places.
-Generally we walk in the morning, stop for lunch in a restaurant, then visit other places in the afternoon
+- This walking tour is a balance between the more active side of the walks, along with enjoying the cuisine and visiting interesting places.
+Generally we walk in the morning, stop for lunch in a restaurant, then visit other places in the afternoon.

 - The walks are fully guided (no need to spend frustrating hours looking for the path!)